Arizona Sports Betting: Best Apps and Sportsbooks in 2025

 Major League Baseball expanded into the desert in 1998, adding the Arizona Diamondbacks to the National League.
 They actually got off to a hot start, winning division titles in 1999 and 2001 and then winning the 2001 World Series in just their fourth season in existence.
 They remain the only men's professional team from Arizona to win a championship.

-WNBA fans will also be happy to know betting markets will be available for the Phoenix Mercury once that season tips off.
+WNBA fans will also be happy to know betting markets are available for the Phoenix Mercury.
 Some books will even offer odds on Phoenix Rising FC, the state's USL Championship soccer team.
 All 16 operators offer betting odds on European soccer leagues, UFC, elite boxing events, and PGA golf tournaments.

 Sports bettors can check out the top sportsbooks for specific sports, leagues, playoffs, and categories:

-Arizona did offer 18 online sportsbooks and sports betting apps, but once Fubo and WynnBET shuttered, the Grand Canyon State was left with 16 delicious choices.
+Arizona once offered up to 18 online sportsbooks and sports betting apps, but once Fubo, WynnBET, Betway, BetFred, SuperBook, Sahara Bet, and Unibet shuttered, the Grand Canyon State was left with 13 delicious choices today.
 More than a half dozen operators launched on opening day in September of 2021, which just happened to be the start of the NFL regular season that year.

 Mobile Sportsbook & Sports Betting App | Launch Date |